Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 It’s important to be deliberate about choosing project management metrics.
 Don’t just pick to measure anything - even if it’s standard for the industry.
 Rather, pick only the metrics that impact your business, can be backed by real data, and can be measured accurately.

-On that note, let’s look at some of the top project management metrics agencies usually measure.
+On that note, let’s look at some of the top project management metrics examples agencies usually measure.
 You don’t have to use them all, but this list is a good place to start.

 Top 11 Project Management Metrics for Agencies